-^{} Starting in the 2010 registration year (for registrations payable in 2009), a \$1 surcharge goes to the State Police Vehicle Fund.
-Starting in the 2011 registration year (payable in 2010), the fee is \$49.50 for anyone who was on active military duty outside the U.S. for at least 90 days in the preceding registration year.
+\ A \$1 surcharge goes to the State Police Vehicle Fund.
+The passenger car fee is reduced to \$49.50 for anyone who was on active military duty outside the U.S. for at least 90 days in the preceding registration year.